northword/zotero-format-metadata/README.md

 If still no abbreviations are found, the full name of the journal is substituted (option provided).

-### Fill in the place of the university according to its name
+### Look up the place of the university according to its name

 The plug-in has a built-in list of universities in mainland China and their locations.
 For the thesis items, the location is filled in according to the university of the thesis, which is helpful to meet the requirement of GB/T 7714-2015 for the thesis to show the location.

 ### Fill in the language of the item according to its title

 The plug-in determines the language of an item based on its title.

-> The [Jasmine](https://gitee.com/l0o0/jasminum) and [Delitem](https://github.com/redleafnew/delitemwithatt) plugins provide similar functionality, but the language recognition provided by Jasmine is based on `nlp.js` and seems is not pre-processed and does not work well for text with HTML tags or chemical formulas in the title, Delitem only provides direct specification of the two languages.
-This plug-in has been processed for HTML tags to improve the recognition accuracy.

 ## Todo